jpwoeltjen/PersistentRegressors/presentation.md

 3. repeat 2. for $\underline{\alpha}_{1}$ s.t. $\operatorname{Pr}\left(\overline{\beta}\left(\underline{\rho}\left(\underline{\alpha}_{1}\right), \alpha_{2}\right)<\beta\right) \leq \widetilde{\alpha} / 2$

 - $[\underline{\alpha}_{1}, \overline{\alpha}_{1}]$ is a tighter confidence interval for $\rho$.
 - one-sided Bonferroni test^[For a detailed description of how to implement this test using OLS refer to the appendix.
-Alternatively, read the source code of R package{pr}] has exact size $\widetilde{\alpha} / 2$ for some permissible value of $c$.
+Alternatively, read the source code of R package{pr}] has exact size $\widetilde{\alpha} / 2$ for some $c$.
 - two-sided Bonferroni test has at most size $\widetilde{\alpha}$ for all $c$.

 # Comparing Power